 How to Add Subtitle to a Video Permanently [Top 10 Ways]

 "Permanent subtitle" is called open caption, which is burned into the video and cannot be turned on or off by the user.
-Have you ever meet the need of adding subtitle to a video permanently?
-Such as, add permanent subtitle for a movie so you can watch it with subtitle on mobile devices, or some of the video players on the desktop are not allowed adding an external closed caption for a video.
+Have you ever met the need of adding subtitles to a video permanently?
+Such as, adding permanent subtitles for a movie so you can watch it with subtitles on mobile devices, or finding some of the video players on the desktop are not allowed to add an externally closed caption for a video.

-If this is your case, you will need a video file, a subtitle file for the same video, and a tool that can add subtitle to the video.
-In this article, I am going to teach you 10 ways to merge SRT/SSA/ASS subtitle into a video permanently with software, which applies to use on Mac/Windows computer.
+If this is your case, you will need a video file, a subtitle file for the same video, and a tool that can add subtitles to the video.
+In this article, we are going to teach you 10 useful ways to merge subtitles into a video permanently with software, which applies to use on Mac/Windows computers.

 Best Way to Add Subtitle to a Video on Windows/Mac (Hot)